veronhoxha/health-poverty-and-education-indicators-for-nepal-districts/README.md

 ## Usage
 To run the notebook and recreate results:
-1. Execute the Jupyter Notebooks:
+1. Execute the Jupyter Notebook:
     - `"notebook.ipynb"`

 ## Contributors